ryandhjeon/obsidian-notes/Papers/Iterative rule-guided reasoning over sparse knowledge graphs with deep reinforcement learning.md

 3. Now the model prefers the relation $r$ that are <u>frequently occurred rather</u> than considering the <u>joint probability of the action</u>.
 4. Use dropout technique.
 It masks some outgoing relations randomly for the RL agent in the sampling step of REINFORCE, which gives randomized search effect.

-- **Global information extraction**: The rules and corresponding confident scores are obtained.
-This helps RL agent to make decisions with the guidance from an overview of the KG.
+- [Global information extraction]: Activity of obtaining the rules and corresponding confident scores.
+	- This helps RL agent to make decisions with the guidance from an overview of the KG.
+	- Higher [rule guidance rewards] is given to the path sequence that follows the logic rules.
+This guides the selection of additional action space, so that the path of completion more consistent with [global information].

-- Higher [rule guidance rewards]
+-